ferrous26/rspec-pride/README.markdown

 Take pride in your test output!

-Mimics the functionality of minitest/pride for RSpec2
+Mimics the functionality of minitest/pride for RSpec 3

 ## How to use Rspec-pride

 To use rspec-pride, you need to call `rspec` kind of like this:

-    rspec --require rspec/pride --format RSpec::Pride
+    rspec --require rspec/pride --format PrideFormatter

 Or put those options in your `.rspec` file.